boyter/boyter.org/content/posts/boilerplate-tax-ranking-popular-languages-by-density.md

 > Anyway is this useful?
 I have no idea.

 What I really needed was to calculate ULOC over a lot of repositories.
 I could then objectively say what is a normal value or not.
-For example we all Go has more boilerplate repetition than Rust, but by how much?
+For example we all know Go has more boilerplate repetition than Rust, but by how much?

 I didn't want to run it over millions of repositories, but how about the top 1,000 or so?
-A brief search turned up this GitHub repository https://github.com/EvanLi/Github-Ranking/ which contains the top 100 repositories for difference languages!
+A brief search turned up this GitHub repository https://github.com/EvanLi/Github-Ranking/ which contains the top 100 repositories for different languages!
 Perfect.
 I cloned it down and it looks like it would be perfect for this test.

 > Turn's out `scc` is not in the top 100 most starred GitHub repositories... sadge...